gaizkadc/network-manager/README.md

 # Network-Manager
 The Network-Manager is the component in charge of:
-* costumer and application network management, which includes network creation, deletion and listing.
+* costumer and application network management, which includes network creation, deletion, retrieval, and listing.
 * member authorization to join these networks.
-* DNS entry central management, which includes DNS entry creation, deletion and listing.
+* DNS entry central management, which includes DNS entry creation, deletion, and listing.

 The Network-Manager includes the following sub-components:
 * Network-Manager Server